gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideRequestFactory.md

 each method is the same on client and server, with the following mapping
 rules:

-*   Client side methods that return Request&lt;T&gt; return only T on the server.
-For example, a method that returns Request&lt;String&gt; in the client interface simply returns String on the server.
+*   Client side methods that return `Reques<T>`return only T on the server.
+For example, a method that returns `Request<String>` in the client interface simply returns String on the server.
-*   EntityProxy types become the domain entity type on the server, so a method that returns Request&lt;List&lt;EmployeeProxy&gt;&gt; will just return List&lt;Employee&gt; on the server.
+*   EntityProxy types become the domain entity type on the server, so a method that returns `Request<List<EmployeeProxy>>` will just return `List<Employee>` on the server.
 *   Methods that return a Request object in the client interface are implemented as static methods in the service class.
 Alternatively, they may be implemented as instance methods in a service object returned by a ServiceLocator.
 *   Methods that operate on an instance of an entity, like persist() and remove(), return an InstanceRequest object in the client interface.
 Instance methods do not pass the instance directly, but rather via the `using()` method on the InstanceRequest.
 On the server, instance methods must be implemented as non-static methods in the entity type.